 Any costs where services are purchased from other organisations should be included in this section.
 Where personnel are sub-contractors they should be shown in this section, named, and their time-commitments shown in the FTE column with details in Section 7(c).
-If sub-contractors are also Principal or Associate Investigators, they should be listed in both places, with the FTEs and associated costs included only in the "Sub-contractor" section.
-Named sub-contractors for whom a CV is supplied will generally be Principal or Associate Investigators.
+If sub-contractors are also PIs or AIs, they should be listed in both places, with the FTEs and associated costs included only in the "Sub-contractor" section.
+Named sub-contractors for whom a CV is supplied will generally be PIs or AIs.

 Where a sub-contractor is a New Zealand research organisation, please break down costs per year into salary, overheads and direct costs according to the table shown in Section 7(c).
-Other sub-contractors (e.g. private individuals) may provide the annual cost as a single figure in the budget, rather than breaking down the costs.
+Other sub-contractors (for example: private individuals) may provide the annual cost as a single figure in the budget, rather than breaking down the costs.

-Extraordinary Expenditure
+Extraordinary expenditure

 These are the costs of any extraordinary items that make the research significantly costlier than standard laboratory or office-based research efforts.
 An example might be time on a major facility, like a research ship or a linear accelerator and, as mentioned above under Expendables, travel costs where these are a major item.
-If you use this category, you need to identify the nature of the expenditure in Roles and Resources (Section 2i).
+If you use this category, you need to identify the nature of the expenditure in Roles and Resources (Section 3i).